zydou/arti/doc/dev/notes/rpc-meta-draft.md

 but JSON documents are self-delimiting and
 Arti will parse them disregarding any newlines.)

-## Representing object identifiers.
+## Representing Object Identifiers.

 > This section describes implementation techniques.
 > Applications should not need to care about it.

-Here are two ways to provide our object visibility semantics.
+Here are two ways to provide our Object visibility semantics.
 Applications should not care which one Arti uses.
-Arti may use both methods for different objects in the same session.
+Arti may use both methods for different Objects in the same session.

 In one method,
-we use a generational index for each live session to hold reference-counted pointers to the objects visible in the session.
+we use a generational index for each live session to hold reference-counted pointers to the Objects visible in the session.
-The generational index is the identifier for the object.
+The generational index is the identifier for the Object.
 (This method is suitable for representing _handles_ as described above.)

 In another method,
-when it is more convenient for Arti to access an object by a global identifier `GID`, we use a string `GID:MAC(N_s,GID)` for the object's identifier, where `N_s` is a per-session secret nonce that Arti generates and does not share with the application.
+when it is more convenient for Arti to access an Object by a global identifier `GID`, we use a string `GID:MAC(N_s,GID)` for the Object's Identifier, where `N_s` is a per-session secret nonce that Arti generates and does not share with the application.
-Arti verifies that the MAC is correct before looking up the object by its GID.
+Arti verifies that the MAC is correct before looking up the Object by its GID.
 (This method is suitable for representing _references_ as described above.)